pdud/ember-cli-build-notifications/README.md

 # Ember-cli-build-notifications

-This library adds support for OSX Notification Center alerts when ember-cli has a buildError.
+This library adds support for Linux, Mac OS X and Windows alerts when ember-cli has a buildError.

 ![image](example.png)